 Fentanyl

-Fentanyl is a strong synthetic opioid with a faster onset / offset than morphine, starts to work within 7 minutes.
-It’s great for initial analgesia for fractures/dislocations, burns, major lacerations.
+Fentanyl is a strong synthetic opioid with a faster onset/offset than morphine and starts to work within 7 minutes.
+It’s great for initial analgesia for fractures/dislocations, burns, and major lacerations.

 The loading dose is 1.5mcg/kg and can be repeated after 20-30 minutes

-Side effects are uncommon, but may include respiratory depression/hypotension/nausea and vomiting.
-It is given intranasally (IN) with an atomizer device and has great mucosal uptake without having the need for IV access.
+Side effects are uncommon but may include respiratory depression/hypotension/nausea and vomiting.
+It is given intranasally (IN) with an atomizer device and has great mucosal uptake without needing IV access.

 Diamorphine